FarronF/limerick-council-meetings/meetings/2019/04/23-Meeting of the Environment Strategic Policy Committee/Agenda - Meeting of the Environment Strategic Policy Committee - 23rd April 2019.md

 “I will move at the next meeting that the Council consider installing a network of drinking

-fountains in appropriate location to cut the number of plastic bottles being used.”---
+fountains in appropriate location to cut the number of plastic bottles being used.”
+---